patternfly/patternfly-react/CONTRIBUTING.md

   See how to write documentation in the [`react-docs` README](./packages/react-docs/README.md)
 - When destructuring or spreading expressions , use ...props as the variable name.

-  **Please see the [Getting Started Readme](./GETTING-STARTED.md) for additional information in getting started with building PatterFly 4 react components.**
+  **Please see the [getting started README](./GETTING-STARTED.md) for additional information in getting started with building PatterFly react components.**

-### Code Contribution Guidelines
+### Code contribution guidelines

 Adhering to the following process is the best way to get your work included in the project: